-- Require UNC Parties to adhere to a basic principle that their negligence, poor performance or bad behaviours must not distort settlement even when such behaviours have not specifically been proscribed within the UNC. - II.
+- I. Require UNC Parties to adhere to a basic principle that their negligence, poor performance or bad behaviours must not distort settlement even when such behaviours have not specifically proscribed within the UNC. - II.
 Determine additional tools and processes available to the PAC in its work in the provision of performance assurance within the code. - III.
 Allow the Performance Assurance regime to be more agile and responsive to the information it is receiving by empowering the PAC to determine and action an appropriate response at any time. - IV.
-Provide PAC and PAFA (PAF Administrator) access to any standard reports already being provided to individual UNC Parties within performance packs e.g. shipper performance packs. - V. Require UNC Parties to take action to improve their performance and remedy issues if it is identified and requested by the PAC. - VI.
-Require UNC Parties to provide and adhere to any plans of action they provide. - VII.
-Ensure that where it is proposed adding to or changing UNC performance standards within the UNC and performance monitoring is required, the report requirement must be added to the modification. - The CDSP will be required to provide a ROM (rough order of magnitude) for the production of the monitoring reports needed for that proposal, for the modification workgroup to determine if the cost of a report is not deemed prohibitive. - VIII.
-Specify the tools available to the PAC to incentivise, drive and require performance behaviours and to document these in a new ancillary document under UNCC (UNC Committee) governance. - IX.
-Suitably empower the PAC, as an elected, independent body, to make decisions for and on behalf of the UNCC in respect of Performance Assurance matters. - X. Ensure that the PAC budget does not act to constrain the duties and requirements of the PAC.
+Provide PAC and PAFA (PAF Administrator) access to any standard reports already being provided to individual UNC Parties within performance packs e.g. shipper performance packs. - V. Allow PAFA access to such data as reasonably approved by PAC to allow PAFA and PAC to carry out performance assurance activities (e.g. risk assessment and performance monitoring). - VI.
+Require UNC Parties to take action to improve their performance and remedy issues if it is identified and requested by the PAC. - VII.
+Require UNC Parties to provide and adhere to any plans of action they provide. - VIII.
+Ensure that where it is proposed adding to or changing UNC performance standards within the UNC and performance monitoring is required, the report requirement must be added to the modification. - The CDSP will be required to provide a ROM (rough order of magnitude) for the production of the monitoring reports needed for that proposal, for the modification workgroup to determine if the cost of a report is not deemed prohibitive. - IX.
+Specify the tools available to the PAC to incentivise, drive and require performance behaviours and to document these in a new ancillary document under PAC (UNC sub-Committee) governance.

-XI.
-Provide clarity that UNC parties (Gas Transporters (GTs), Independent GTs (IGTs), Shippers etc.) fall under the remit of the PAC and the performance assurance measures to be applied.
+- X. Suitably empower the PAC, as an elected, independent body, to make decisions for and on behalf of the UNC Parties in respect of Performance Assurance matters. - XI.
+Ensure that the PAC budget does not act to constrain the duties and requirements of the PAC. - XII.
+Provide clarity that UNC parties (Gas Transporters (GTs), Independent GTs (IGTs), Shippers etc.) and CDSP fall under the remit of the PAC and performance assurance measures to be applied.